rx-store/rx-store/README.md

 ![Build status](https://github.com/rx-store/rx-store/workflows/build/badge.svg)

-Rx Store is a reactive state management solution for frontend component libraries such as React & Angular, allowing you to build your application's logic using RxJs.
+Rx Store is a reactive state management solution for frontend component libraries such as React & Angular, allowing you to build your application's logic using RxJS.

 [Read the documentation to learn more about rx store and get started!](https://rx-store.github.io/rx-store/)